 - "This book is a lifeline to the exhausted treading water in an ocean of loss.
 Much like its author it is smart, kind, honest and without judgement.
 Anyone living with loss will find expert guidance and hope here." —Steve Leder, New York Times bestselling author of For You When I am Gone, and The Beauty of What Remains

-- "Moving On Doesn’t Mean Letting Go provides us all with a smart, modern and heartfelt guide to the painful and often confusing process of grief.
-Gina Moffa so beautifully shows us the roads to moving forward and turning our helplessness into agency."—Dr. Galit Atlas, internationally-recognized psychoanalyst and author of Emotional Inheritance
+- "A smart, modern and heartfelt guide to the painful and often confusing process of grief.
+Gina Moffa so beautifully shows us the roads to moving forward and turning our helplessness into agency."—Galit Atlas, PhD, author of Emotional Inheritance

 - “With the keen clinical insights of a veteran trauma therapist and the embodied wisdom of a grieving daughter, Gina Moffa offers us a book that feels like a hand reaching out in the dark.
 This book is a gift to all grievers and those who are hoping to become better supporters.”—Meghan Riordan Jarvis, MA, LCSW, clinical psychotherapist, host of the "Grief is My Side Hustle" podcast

 - "Navigating the aftermath of loss can feel like an impossible journey, but equipped with the compassionate tools Moffa offers in this book, you needn’t be afraid of moving forward.
 This is a book I will continue to recommend to grievers and the people who love them." —Rebekah Borucki, author of You Have Four Minutes to Change Your Life

 - On Sale